peterparkedcar165/nospell2024.4/README.md

 ##### Increase Max Health, Attack Damage and Attack Speed.
 [DONE]
 ##### When wielding Shield, increase block chance by 10%.
 [DONE]
 ##### Killing an enemy restores 10% Health, and restore 2 durability for the main weapon.
 [DONE]
-##### Active: Sworderang - Shoot a Sword boomerang that moves forward a small distance then comes back.
-Enemies caught in the way will be taken with the sword by a small degree and damaged a lot.
-If the Sword returns, cooldown reduced by half.
+##### Active: Shield Bash - Dash forward while blocking, dealing damage to enemies that are caught in your path.
+If at least one enemy is hit, reduce the cooldown by 5 second.
+While this ability is in effect, your Block Chance is increased to 100%.
+Damage is equal to 35% of Armor, and 75% of Attack Damage.
+[DONE]

 #### Mystic
 ##### Increase Spell Power by 1.
 [DONE]